Markemp/Cryengine-Converter/README.md

 # Cryengine-Converter
-A c# program to convert Crytek files to something more usable (.obj and Collada, maybe .fbx if possible)
+A c# program to convert Crytek Cryengine files to something more usable (.obj and Collada, maybe .fbx if possible)

 See the github-master for the actual code.
 Had some problems syncing up Visual Studio and github, so the master branch is a bit of a lost cause.